AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-2025-10-0.md

 ## Upgrade to 2025.10.0 release

-Experience Manager Guides is upgraded automatically upon upgrading the current (latest) release of Experience Manager as a Cloud Service.
+Experience Manager Guides is upgraded automatically upon upgrading to the latest release of Experience Manager as a Cloud Service.

 >[!NOTE]
 >